 This grant program supports two kinds of research:

 - A documentary about a specific community or historical event.
 This research would focus on a specific community that has formed around a discrete historical circumstance, interest, or identity (e.g., political movement, community space, hobbies, identity) or specific event (e.g. a protest, a cultural phenomenon, or scientific discovery).
 Students are encouraged to choose communities or events that have not already been well documented and be able to identify oral history archives or people whom they will interview for the documentary.
 Students may belong to community or have experienced the event that they will document.

 - A documentary about an oral tradition.
 This research would focus on a specific tradition, culture, or medium of storytelling, from ancient traditions and indigenous cultures to contemporary radio and performance.
 Students might study the oral tradition of a particular geographic region, language, or ethnic group.
 Students might also study a specific oral tradition or genre, such as German folklore or Zen Buddhist teaching tales.
 Or students might study modern forms of oral narrative from live monologues to radio documentaries, like those produced live by The Moth or broadcast by programs such as This American Life or Radio Diaries.

-- Grantees must be enrolled undergraduate students at all times during the undertaking of their project, to its conclusion during the fall term after summer research (Spring, Summer and Fall ’18).
+- Grantees must be enrolled undergraduate students at all times during the undertaking of their project, to its conclusion during the fall term after summer research.
 Typically this means that the applicant is in their junior year or earlier, but seniors may apply if they will co-term or if they will be enrolled through the following fall term.

-- While a faculty letter of support is welcomed, it is not required.
+- While a faculty letter of support is welcome, it is not required.